Resonating Valence Bond Ground States on Corner-sharing Simplices: Conclusion

-The two results are obtained with complementing approaches, one from real-space analyses within a local tetrahedron, the other from the momentum space based on Bethe ansatz.
-It is therefore interesting to see if there a interpolating method that combines the advantage of both of them, before attempting to apply the nested Bethe ansatz to the finite doping problem, which completely hides the dimer structure in eigenstates.
-One related construction is the partially integrable states of $S_N$ symmetric chains, which is solved by applying the coordinate Bethe ansatz to a background of pre-antisymmetrized basis of $S_n$ singlets \cite{PhysRevB.106.134420}.
-Another successful example is the application of Bethe ansatz on top of a matrix product state and the generalized frustration-free model \cite{PhysRevB.109.104307}.
+However, even if the finite doping problem could somehow be attacked using nested Bethe ansatz, the solution would not be manifestly capturing the dimer structure.
+It is therefore interesting to see if there exists an interpolating method that combines the advantage of the real space and momentum space analysis.
+One related construction is the partially integrable states of $S_N$ symmetric chains, which is solved by applying the coordinate Bethe ansatz to a background of pre-antisymmetrized basis of $S_N$ singlets \cite{PhysRevB.106.134420}.
+Another successful example is the application of Bethe ansatz on top of a matrix product state (MPS) and the generalized frustration-free model \cite{PhysRevB.109.104307}.
+The nice thing about dimerized ground states is that they can usually be described by MPS or its higher dimensional counterparts, from which a transfer matrix can be obtained to compute the correlation function \cite{correlation}.
+However, for our boundary condition, the MPS would not be translationally invariant, which makes it less useful for analytic calculations.

-An alternative to using the periodic boundary condition is to choose integrable reflecting boundary conditions that allows the probability amplitudes in the RVB ground state to be solved analytically.
-This is also compatible with single vacancy, and perhaps simpler than the treatment in Sec.~\ref{sec:BA}.
-Since little is known about quantum integrability on quasi-1D lattices, it is worth investigating integrability and free fermion conditions on these lattices.
-In particular, whether there exist infinitely many local conserved charges and if there is any algebraic structure among them \cite{zhang2025threelocalconservedchargeimplies}.

-Last but not least, it is interesting to see if there are possible generalizations on lattices composed of higher simplex structures beyond triangles and tetrahedra.
+Last but not least, it is interesting to see whether there are possible generalizations on lattices composed of higher simplex structures beyond triangles and tetrahedra.
 One can also consider more local degrees of freedom.
-Along these lines, the results of diagonalizing the SU($k$) version of the XX model on $k$-simplices might become relevant \cite{ZHANG2023169395}.
+In Ref.~\cite{PhysRevResearch.6.013307}, such generalizations are made when the number of degrees of freedom on a lattice site grows at the rate of the unit cell of the lattice.
+It would be more physically relevant if the result can be generalized to lattices with larger unit cells while the local Hilbert space dimension remains 3, or at least grows at a slower rate.
+Along these lines, the results of diagonalizing the $S_k$ version of the XX model on $k$-simplices might become relevant \cite{ZHANG2023169395}.